PrivacyMind: Large Language Models Can Be Contextual Privacy Protection Learners: Methodology

 \subsubsection{DPO}

-Compared to RLHF, DPO \citep{rafailov2023direct} eliminates the need to train a reward model, and optimizes the same objective as in RLHF with a single stage of policy training using the following objective:
+Compared to RLHF, DPO \citep{rafailov2023direct} eliminates the need to train a reward model, and optimizes the same objective as in RLHF with a single stage of policy training using the objective: { { \abovedisplayskip{0pt} \belowdisplayskip{0pt} } }

 where $\beta$ is the weight parameter that controls the degree to which the updated policy deviates from the base reference policy (same as the one in RLHF). $\pi_{\text{ref}}$ denotes the reference model after the supervised fine-tuning with parameters frozen. $\pi_{\theta}$ denotes the model to be trained.
 The output $w$ is preferred over $l$ for a given input $x$.
 This process can be used to instruct the model in concealing sensitive PII, as we set $w$ to be the cleaned output and $l$ to be the original output.
 In practice, we first trained $\pi_{\text{ref}}$ on the pairs $(x, w)\sim \mathcal{D}$, and used LoRA \citep{hu2022lora} to train $\pi_{\theta}$ based on $\pi_{\text{ref}}$ and the loss function in Eq.~\ref{dpo:loss}.